 How to reduce your outgoings

-Rising taxes are just some of the ways your finances will be squeezed over the next financial year.
+Rising taxes are just one of the ways your finances may feel more squeezed over the next financial year.

-Inflation remains much higher than the government’s 2% target, placing our finances under huge strain as it means the cost of most of our everyday essentials continues to rise sharply.
-Many of us will be looking at how to save money to help make ends meet.
+Inflation remains higher than the government’s 2% target, placing our finances under additional strain.
+Many of us may therefore be looking at how to save money to help make ends meet.
 You can find plenty of tips in our article How to save money – 21 money saving tips.

-Energy prices are thankfully falling, however, with the energy price cap having dropped from £1,928 to £1,690 on 1 April.
-However, there may be ways you can further reduce your costs, or get help with your bills.
+Energy prices are partly to blame for higher than target inflation, with the energy price cap set to increase from £1,717 to £1,738 on 1 January.
+However, there may be ways you can reduce your costs, or get help with your bills.
 Read more in our articles The energy bills crisis: What can you do about soaring costs? and Energy saving tips: how to reduce your bills and Are you eligible for help with heating costs?

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.